Glycolysis and Gluconeogenesis

 Step second – This is a step of isomerization, glucose 6-phosphate covert into fructose 6-phosphate in presence of enzyme phosphohexoisomerase.

-Step third – During this step again irreversible hydrolysis of ATP into ADP takes place, and fructose 6-phosphate convert into fructose 1,6-phosphate, in presence of phosphofructokinase.
+Step third – During this step again irreversible hydrolysis of ATP into ADP takes place, and fructose 6-phosphate convert into fructose 1,6-bisphosphate, in presence of phosphofructokinase.

 Step fourth – It is a step of cleavage of six-carbon compound fructose 1,6-bisphosphate into two triose phosphate namely glyceraldehyde 3-phosphate and dihydroxyacetone phosphate, by aldolase enzyme.